 The Fiske Fund can defray part or all of your expenses for wood working instruction for approved courses.
 You can apply for a grant using an interactive form by clicking on the following link.
 Please review the guidelines below before submitting your grant request.

-Fiske Fund grants are available to individuals for up to 50% of approved expenditures for tuition, materials, food and lodging, but no more than $1000.00 per year or $ 2000.00 for a period of five consecutive years.
+Fiske Fund grants are available to individuals for up to 50% of approved expenditures for tuition and lodging, but no more than $750.00 per year or $2,000.00 for a period of five consecutive years.
 Multiple grants are available to individuals, but the amounts awarded may not exceed these amounts and stipulations.

 Award monies are disbursed upon submission to the Fund of receipts for actual expenses of approved amounts along with a statement or certificate of completion (if available) within three months of the class completion.